 We provide Electrical Installation Condition Reports/Certificates (or EICR) in Halifax to Landlords, property buyers and sellers.

-We provide Electrical Installation Condition Reports (EICRs) in Halifax at a fixed fee of £110 + VAT (up to 10 circuits).
+We provide Electrical Installation Condition Reports (EICRs) in Halifax from just £120 + VAT.
 The report will suggest any remedial works which should be undertaken to bring the property up to standard.
 We supply Electrical Installation Condition Reports to Landlords, property buyers wanting to know more about their prospective purchase, and by those part exchanging their home.

 Electrical Reports for buyers, sellers and Landlords in Halifax.

 Local qualified electricians.

 Quotes given for any recommended remedial works.

 We charge depending on both the size of the property, and also the number of circuits (or switches on the fuse board).

 Electrical Installation Condition Reports up to 4 bedrooms: £120 + VAT (up to 10 circuits).